Art & Design

-Year 9 Fine Art – We now have a fantastic opportunity to teach more specialist skills to students who’ve opted to pursue Art as one of their chosen subjects.
-We give students the chance to work on a large scale, in three dimensions and in small groups developing skills in a variety of transferable skills for later on the course.
-Students then have the opportunity to start their GCSE coursework early allowing them more time than in previous years.
-Sketchbook work is held in high regard and all pupils have one which documents their work as it progresses.
+Year 10 Fine Art – We teach more specialist skills to students who’ve opted to pursue Art as one of their chosen GCSE subjects.
+Students begin the year with an induction period which focusses on specific skills to help them flourish within our department and develop their skills further.
+Sketchbook work is held in high regard and all pupils develop one which documents their work as it progresses.

-Coursework is worth 60% of the course and the controlled assessment is worth 40%.
-The exam board we use it Edexcel.
+Coursework is worth 60% of the course and the externally set assignment is worth 40%.

 Please take the time to view some examples of students work here:

 Fine Art is a challenging and rewarding opportunity to explore media, materials and creativity.
 It is a personal course which explores students’ skills, ideas and understanding of Fine Art, this could be realist, abstract or conceptual.
 The course develops a whole range of skills and techniques including drawing, painting, printmaking, sculpture, photography and collage.
-Year 12 go to London to see exhibitions at London galleries, this acts as a stimulus for their own art work and they are encouraged to see as much ‘live’ art as they can throughout the course.
+Year 12 go to a major city to see exhibitions at internationally renowned galleries, this acts as a stimulus for their own art work and they are encouraged to see as much ‘live’ art as they can throughout the course.
 The course is continually modernised by rethinking centre set themes and the consistent replenishment of contemporary artists and craftspeople.
-The exam board we use is Edexcel.

-AS Fine Art – In year 12 students are taught through a series of workshop style sessions which develop a range of skills.
+Y12 Fine Art – In year 12 students are taught through a series of workshop style sessions which develop a range of skills.
 They have scope to develop their own work independently whilst learning new ways of working and approaches.
-AS Fine Art is 50% coursework which is taught from broad themes allowing students to develop their own style whilst learning new skills and techniques.
-The other 50% is an externally set assignment based on a theme set by the exam board.
-The students are required to put together a unit of work in a 12 week period ending with the production of a final piece within 10 hours.

 Fulford Art department is always open to students.
 We run drop-in sessions every day of the week, before school, after school and at break times.
 In the sixth form we have a designated space for students to work in their own time.